Frequently Asked Questions

 Project Overview and Goals

-We will create a Node.js application that can programmatically send MMS messages via Plivo's API.
+Create a Node.js application that programmatically sends MMS messages via Plivo's API.
 This involves:

 POST /send-mms

-) that accepts recipient details, text, and a media URL to send an MMS.
+) that accepts recipient details, text, and a media URL to send an MMSProblem Solved:

-This guide enables developers to integrate rich media messaging capabilities into their applications, moving beyond simple text (SMS) to create more engaging user experiences for notifications, alerts, marketing, or customer support.
+Integrate rich media messaging capabilities into your applications – move beyond simple text (SMS) to create engaging user experiences for notifications, alerts, marketing, or customer support.

 Technologies Used: